Lord of Mictlan, Plumed Serpent, Aztec Stories

 Mictlán is the underworld of the Nahua People (also known as the Aztec, and sometimes as the Mexica Tribe), ruled over by its Lord and Lady.
 It is a gloomy place, reached by the dead only after wandering for four years beneath the Earth, accompanied by a “soul-companion,” a dog which was customarily cremated with the corpse.

 Aztec myth tells how the deity Quetzalcoatl, who in the Nahuatl language means “feathered serpent,” journeyed to Mictlán at the dawning of the Fifth Sun (the present world era), in order to restore humankind to life from the bones of those who had lived in previous eras.
-For bones are like seeds: everything that dies goes into the Earth, and from it new life is born in the sacred cycle of existence.
+Humans were all dead, having been killed when the Fourth Sun fell in a torrent of rain.
+The bones are like seeds: everything that dies goes into the Earth, and from it new life is born in the sacred cycle of existence.

 Quetzalcoatl and His spirit twin, Xolotl, the god with the serious face of a great hound, said, “I am Xolotl, the Evening Star.
 Every night, I lead the Sun down to Mictlán to die.
 I know the way to the Land of the Dead and will guide us there.”
 Quetzalcoatl, His wise old face wreathed with a beard of brilliant feathers, said, “I am Quetzalcoatl, the Morning Star.
 Every morning, I lead the Sun back out of Mictlán to be reborn with the dawn.
 I know the way out of the Land of the Dead and will guide us back home to the sweet paradise Tamoanchan.”